 Applying rose water topically can have many benefits for the hair and scalp.
 A mild astringent, rose water can prevent excess oil production on the scalp.
 And an oily scalp environment can (counterintuitively) lead to dandruff and other hair issues caused by an unbalanced scalp.
 Further, rose water contains vitamins A, B3, C, and E, and has been shown to prevent inflammation.
 Sperling notes that rose water's anti-inflammatory properties can even help with conditions such as eczema and psoriasis of the scalp.
 If not for the medical benefits, many people use rose water on the skin and hair simply for its pleasant, fresh-cut rose aroma.

 - Mild scalp astringent: Rose water works as an astringent on the scalp, constricting skin to prevent excess oil production.
+"It helps to clarify the scalp area," says King.

 - Defense against dandruff: In reducing oil production, rose water works to prevent dandruff formation on the scalp.
 Sperling recommends targeting scalp oiliness to stop dandruff, as it is a byproduct of oil overproduction.